Hiimus/veggie-time/TESTING.md

         ![difficulty](testing_img/userstory_testing/difficulty.JPG)

 ### Site Members
-All the features mentioned for the first time users also applies to the site members.
+All the features mentioned for the first time users also apply to the site members.
-- As a site member, I want to be able to store recipes, so that I can save the recipes i'm more interested in.
+- As a site member, I want to be able to store recipes, so that I can save the recipes I'm more interested in.
     - As a site member, the user can store recipes by clicking the heart button that is displayed on all cards.
-This button/icon will turn red if the user likes it, and revert back to green if the user choose to click it again(remove it from favorites.)
+This button/icon will turn red if the user likes it, and revert back to green if the user chooses to click it again(remove it from favorites.)

         ![not-liked-icon](testing_img/userstory_testing/not-liked.JPG) VS ![liked-icon](testing_img/userstory_testing/liked.JPG)